October Play-by-Play

 Reno Class

-Reno Wrap Up: With only three pilots today racing was a little easier to follow, but still fast and exciting!
+Reno Wrap Up: It was fast and exciting at times today!
 Thanks guys for coming out and joining the fun.
+Geo had a much better day today than last month.